SparkieFloof/Borderlands-4-Save-Editor/README.md

 ---

-## Contributing

-Contributions are welcome.
-A few suggestions to get started:

-- Fork the repo and open a branch for your change.
-- Keep UI/logic changes small and add tests for parsing or save/load behavior.
-- If you change the public data format or settings keys, include upgrade/migration notes.

-Please respect the project's license (see `LICENSE`).

----

 ## Troubleshooting

 - If the app fails to open `.sav` files, ensure a valid `bl4-crypt-cli.exe` is available in the project root or adjust the `CryptWrapper` to point to your installer binary.